johnpiapian/johnpiapian/README.md

 <br/>

+- 💡 I'm passionate about solving complex problems in simple ways.
-- 🌱 I'm currently (_trying to_) gracefully dancing through the delightful chaos of all things intriguing! 💻🎨✨
+- 🌱 I'm currently gracefully dancing through the delightful chaos of all things intriguing! 💻🎨✨
 - 👨‍💻 Learn more about me and my projects at [https://suttuang.com/](https://suttuang.com/)
 - 📫 Want to say hi? **johnpiapian@gmail.com**